 Leaders reinforce norms during meetings, one-to-ones, and check-ins.

-How Organisations Sustain Behaviour Change Over Time
+How Organizations Sustain Behavior Change Over Time

-Why behaviours fade
+Why behaviors fade

-• People fall back into old habits
+- People fall back into old habits

-• Workloads shift
+- Workloads shift

-• Leaders stop reinforcing behaviours
+- Leaders stop reinforcing behaviors

-• New employees don’t learn the expectations
+- New employees don’t learn the expectations

-• Tools don’t support the desired actions
+- Tools don’t support the desired actions

-How CHROs sustain behaviour change
+How CHROs sustain behavior change

 1. Repetition

-Behaviour sticks when cues appear frequently and consistently.
+Behavior sticks when cues appear frequently and consistently.

 2. Reinforcement cycles